yshamin/tsf/examples/README.txt

 architecture is based on Spring, so it will work with your application regardless of the platform on which it is running.
-It will run on stand-alone JVM applications, as part of a servlet container such as Tomcat, within a JEE server, or in an OSGI container such as Equinox.
+It will run on stand-alone JVM applications, as part of a servlet container such as Tomcat, within a JEE server, or in an OSGi container such as Equinox.

 This package contains several new examples that show advanced features